zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 What the Equation 36 tells us is that we should evaluate the optical depth integral twice (along the entire ray, from 0 to \\(\infty\\)), at the start and at the end of the interval, and subtract the results to "clip" the ray.

-From a practical standpoint, it's worth noting that, for short distances, this expression of optical depth can be well approximated by its "rectangular" version (which ignores curvature), potentially saving many clock cycles.

 It's interesting to contemplate the physical meaning of the Chapman function.
 Generally speaking, the value of a line integral of density (such as given by \\(\bm{\tau} / \bm{\mu_t}\\)) corresponds to mass.
 Therefore, the integral

 $$ \tag{37} \int\_{h = (r - R)}^{\infty} k e^{-n s} ds = \frac{k}{n} e^{-n h} $$

 specifies the mass of an infinitely tall vertical column with its lower end starting at height \\(h\\).

-Optical depth, then, is a *product* of the mass of the vertical column *and* the value of the obliquity function (which, intuitively, gives the absolute optical air mass along the ray) *times* the mass attenuation coefficient.
+Optical depth, then, is a *product* of the mass of the vertical column *and* the value of the obliquity function (which, intuitively, gives the absolute optical air mass along the oblique ray) *times* the mass attenuation coefficient.

 ### Examining the Chapman Function